dgnorton/ncid/doc/INSTALL-Mac.md

 > - The NCID package normally installs in /usr/local.

-> - If a binary package is available:
+> - Install the NCID binary package if available:

-    + Copy ncid-VERSION.mac-osx.tgz to the Mac, then:
+          Copy ncid-VERSION.mac-osx.tgz to the Mac
-    + sudo tar -xzvf ncid-VERSION-mac-osx.tgz -C /
+          sudo tar -xzvf ncid-VERSION-mac-osx.tgz -C /

-    + EXAMPLE: sudo tar -xzvf ncid-0.64.mac-osx.tgz -C /
+          EXAMPLE: sudo tar -xzvf ncid-0.64.mac-osx.tgz -C /
-    <br><br>

-> - If there is no binary package, you need to compile the source:
+> - Compile and install from source if there is no binary package:

-    Copy ncid-VERSION-src.tar.gz to the Mac, then:
+          Copy ncid-VERSION-src.tar.gz to the Mac
-    + tar -xzvf ncid-VERSION-src.tar.gz
+          tar -xzvf ncid-VERSION-src.tar.gz
-    + cd ncid
+          cd ncid
-    + make mac (compiles for /usr/local, see top of Makefile)
-    + sudo make mac-install
+          make mac (compiles for /usr/local, see top of Makefile) sudo make mac-install

 > #### Upgrade ncid: